bradleydanielson/Quadcopter---Dimensional-Testing-Code/README.md

 # Quadcopter---Dimensional-Testing-Code
 .ino Files for Teensy 3.2 for testing YPR, XYZ control.
 XYZ is positional control, outputting setpoints into YPR controller inputs.
 YPR is control over yaw, pitch, and roll.
+XY_YPR_testCode is the most extensively researched custom test code, it uses Linear Algebra concepts to calculate pitch and roll contributions to arrive at a destination setpoint.

 ## Motivation